alexculea/Preboot-Oxide/doc/manual.md

 ./target/release/preboot-oxide
 ```

-👉 OS-level, useful when running as a service, it will depend on the OS used - for most Linux distros it is possible by adding the variables to the `/etc/environment` file
+👉 OS-level, useful when running as a service, it will depend on the OS used - for some Linux distros it is possible to add the variables to the `/etc/environment` file or editing the systemd service.

 <!-- TOC --><a name="yaml-configuration-file"></a>
 ## YAML configuration file